kriswallsmith/Buzz/README.md

 Being greatly inspired by [Symfony's bc promise](https://symfony.com/doc/current/contributing/code/bc.html), we have adopted their method of deprecating classes, interfaces and functions.

+## Contribute

+Buzz is great because it is small, simple and yet flexible.
+We are always happy to receive bug reports and bug fixes.
+We are also looking forward to review a pull request with a new middleware, especially if the middleware covers a common use case.

+We will probably not accept any configuration option or feature to any of the clients or the Browser.

 ## Running the tests

 There are 2 kinds of tests for this library; unit tests and integration tests.
 They can be run separably by: